SinaNavidii/NASA-Battery-Random-Walk-Dataset/README.md

-# NASA Battery Random Walk Dataset
- Preprocess NASA RW dataset and train/test PIML models.
+# Physics-infomred machine learning for SOH forecasting on RW dataset from NASA.